Logical Architecture (Analysis Services - Data Mining)

 The data that you use in data mining is not stored in the data mining solution; only the bindings are stored.
 The data might reside in a database created in a previous version of SQL Server, a CRM system, or even a flat file.
 When you train the structure or model by processing, a statistical summary of the data is created and stored in a cache that can be persisted for use in later operations, or deleted after processing.
 For more information, see Mining Structures (Analysis Services - Data Mining).

 You combine disparate data within the Analysis Services data source view (DSV) object, which provides an abstraction layer on top of your data source.
 You can specify joins between tables, or add tables that have a many-to-one relationship to create nested table columns.
 The definition of these objects, the data source and the data source view, are stored within the solution with the file name extensions, *.ds and *.dsv.
-For more information about creating and using Analysis Services data sources and data source views, see Supported Data Source Types (SSAS Multidimensional).
+For more information about creating and using Analysis Services data sources and data source views, see Data Sources Supported (SSAS Multidimensional).

 You can also define and alter data sources and data source views by using AMO or XMLA.
 For more information about working with these objects programmatically, see Logical Architecture Overview (Analysis Services - Multidimensional Data).